What is covalent bond?

 The octet rule

 When two atoms form covalent compounds, they attain a noble gas configuration in their valence shell.
 This is known as the octet rule.
 In a hydrogen molecule, each of the hydrogen atoms sharing one electron to attain 1s2 configuration.

 Exceptions to the octet rule

-In BeCl2, BF3, PCl5, ClF3, ICl3, SF6, and NO are the examples of molecules in which the octet rule breaks down.
+In BeCl2, BF3, PCl5, ClF3, ICl3, SF6, and NO are examples of molecules in which the octet rule breaks down.
 The atoms have electrons either less than eight (incomplete octet) or more than eight (expansion of octet)

 Types of covalent bond

-According to the number of electron pair, the covalent bond may be three types
+According to the number of electron pairs, the covalent bond may be three types